Internships In College

-- Be prepared and bring more that just a copy of your resume with you to the interview.
-A portfolio of your work, letters of recommendation, press clippings or copies of awards could be useful for your interviewer.
-You never know if the interviewer will to see these things but it doesn't hurt to have them handy so that you can highlight your accomplishments.
+- Be prepared and bring more than just a copy of your resume with you to the interview.
+A portfolio of your work, letters of recommendation, press clippings, or copies of awards could be useful for your interviewer.
+You never know if the interviewer will see these things but it doesn't hurt to have them handy so that you can highlight your accomplishments.

 - Always send a thank you note after your interview.

 If you make it past the interview process and do get offered a job, keep up the level of professionalism you showed during the recruitment and interview process.
 Here are some tips to help you get the most out of your time working for a charitable organization.

 - Watch your wardrobe.
 Notice how other staff adhere to the organization’s dress code and then try to dress just a notch up from that; not too casual, not too formal.
 If you are going to be exposed to the media, for example as part of a fundraising event, plan accordingly so that you look sharp and professional.

 - When invited to do so, always participate in staff meetings.
 Contribute to thoughtful discussions.
 You have a fresh, outsider perspective that can give the organization a better sense of how they are perceived by the public.
 Don't underestimate the value of showing up and offering your creative ideas during a staff meeting or brainstorming session.

 - Participate in off-site events and outreach activities.
 If you want to make a positive impression while working for a non-profit organization, be flexible.
 Though some of your organization’s special events and fundraising events may not be within your paid office hours, volunteering to help out anyway will be greatly appreciated.
 After all, not all worthwhile work experience has to be paid work.